 Definition of Restructuring Cost

-Restructuring cost is the one-time cost or expenses incurred by the company for reorganizing its operations to increase future profitability and efficiency.
-Restructuring cost is considered as non-operating expenses and is not expected to be incurred again in the near future.
-But they are included in the income statement as non-recurring operating expenses to calculate the net income for a specified period of time.
+These costs fall under the category of non-operating expenses and are not expected to recur in the near future.
+However, the company includes them in the income statement as non-recurring operating expenses to calculate the net income for a specific period of time.

 Explanation

-Restructuring costs are incurred by the company due to different reasons, like when the firm is looking at merger and acquisition with/of other company, when the company is looking for downsizing of the operations or selling a partial business, laying off of the employees or moving of asset in some other location.
+Restructuring costs are incurred by the company for different reasons, like when the firm is looking at merger and acquisition with/of another company, when the company is looking to downsize the operations or sell a partial business, lay off employees, or move assets in another location.
 Restructuring charges include cash cost, asset written off, liabilities accrued, employee severance pay, etc.

-Usually, companies that choose to incur the restructuring cost are in significant problems, therefore, to revive their situation and improve the expected profitability in the future, they are ready to pay additional upfront restructuring cost.
-It does not impact the share price of the company because it is treated as one-time or non-frequent charges.
-Details of the restructuring charges are also mentioned in the footnote to the financial statements of the company.
+Usually, companies that choose to incur the restructuring cost are insignificant problems; therefore, to revive their situation and improve the expected profitability in the future, they are ready to pay additional upfront restructuring costs.
+Restructuring costs do not significantly impact the share price of the company because they are treated as one-time or infrequent charges.
+The company includes details of the restructuring charges in the footnote to the financial statements, providing transparency to investors and stakeholders.

 Example of Restructuring Cost